 The Legend of Sleeping Giant

-All around Steamboat there is folklore about the mountains and the springs.
-One of the more famous stories, passed down from the Ute tribe, is the story of Sleeping Giant.
+All around Steamboat Springs, there is folklore about the mountains and the Springs.
+One of the most widely talked of legends is that of the Sleeping Giant.

 The story goes like this:

 But an ogre came to the Yampa Valley to attack the people that lived there.
-The giant felt that it was his duty to protect the people he loved, so he enticed the ogre to go to Steamboat Lake, where the ogre fell into quicksand and died.
-The people were saved but the giant had broken his oath, so he was cursed to eternal rest.
-To protect his resting spot, all of the people of Yampa Valley surrounded him with rattlesnakes, so no one was able to disturb him.
+The giant felt that it was his duty to protect the people he loved, so he enticed the ogre to go to Steamboat Lake, where the ogre fell into quicksand and perished.
+The people were saved, but the giant had broken his oath, so he was cursed to eternal rest.
+To protect his resting spot, all of the people of Yampa Valley surrounded him with rattlesnakes, so no one was able to disturb him and to ensure he would be left alone and at peace.
 That’s why there are rattlesnakes at the base of Sleeping Giant today!

 The Sleeping Giant was considered sacred to the Utes during their time living in the valley.
 Once the Europeans began settling en masse, the Natives were scared their sacred lands would be destroyed.
 Hence, this is why they hunted down the rattlesnakes and set them loose on the Sleeping Giant to keep outsiders away.

 These are just a few legends of Elk Mountain, so make a trip and talk to locals to learn more about the rich history of Steamboat Springs, Colorado.